skycakjustin/eurisko-us.github.io/_pages/resources.md

 <div style="width:100%; max-width:800px; margin:auto">

 <br>Assignments will be submitted on Canvas.
-You will just need to paste links to your  repl.it files, e.g. https://repl.it/@jpskycak/assignment-problems/convert_numbers.py
+You will just need to paste links to your  repl.it files, e.g. <code>https://repl.it/@jpskycak/assignment-problems/convert_numbers.py</code>

-<br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, and satisfies ALL the requirements outlined in the assignment!
+<br><br>Before you submit your assignment, make sure that your code runs, follows the <a class="body" href="https://eurisko-us.github.io/resources/#coding-commandments">coding commandments</a>, and satisfies ALL the requirements outlined in the assignment!

 <!--
 <br><br>